Three-Year Degree Programs

 Saving Time: Students earning a three-year degree can enter the job market or attend graduate school a year earlier.

 “I had already fallen in love with Arcadia before I decided to do the three-year degree program.
-The opportunity to spend my first semester in Stirling, Scotland, through the First Year Study Abroad Experience (FYSAE) really appealed to me, and I was excited to study in a different culture.
+The opportunity to spend my first semester in Stirling, Scotland, through the First-Year Study Abroad Experience (FYSAE) really appealed to me, and I was excited to study in a different culture.

 “When I learned about Arcadia’s three-year degree program, I knew it was the perfect fit for me, but I wasn’t sure if I’d still be able to do FYSAE.
 When I discovered that I could do both I was ecstatic.
 Not only do I get to study abroad, but I’ll also be able to start my master’s degree earlier.
 The summer internship component also will allow me to spend more time overseas, and I plan to intern in South Africa or Italy.”

 —Katelin McNally ’14, Conshohocken, PA.
-Psychology Major, 3-Year Degree Program; First Year Study Abroad Experience Stirling
+Psychology Major, 3-Year Degree Program; First-Year Study Abroad Experience Stirling

-During the first summer, students can participate in a service-learning project in a community different from the one in which they were reared.
+During the first summer, students could participate in a service-learning project in a community different from the one in which they were reared.
 There is a is a vast range of possibilities including: working with an NGO (non-governmental organization) in another country that is providing medical or educational services, volunteering at a clinic or school enrichment program in a low-income neighborhood in Philadelphia, or working with an environmental group on issues of pollution and sustainability.
 In their reflections on their experiences, students focus on issues related to their majors.
 For example, a Communications major volunteering in a school enrichment program in North Philadelphia would address issues relevant to the field of communications such as how could the program management let the public at large know about the good work they are doing.

-In the second summer, students can participate in an internship experience away from the Arcadia campus.
+In the second summer, students could participate in an internship experience away from the Arcadia campus.
 Like the first summer experience, there is a reflection component in which students are asked to examine how the work they are doing in this experience is related to their major.
 Possible sites include a Psychology research laboratory for a Psychology major, working with an NGO (non-governmental organization) in another country for international studies major, or working with a media organization in the Philadelphia.

 These experiences will be set up individually by each student working with his or her departmental and three-year program advisers.
 They will consult with staff from The College of Global Studies and with the Director of Global Connections in order to take advantage of the numerous settings and programs already in place, both within the United States and abroad.